Onur5/Project-Week-8-Final-Project/README.md

 In the following a small explanaition of the training of the models and their accuracy is presented:

-      - The specific kernels and pool-sizes can be viewed in the attached slides and readme-file.

 ### The first Model
 This model was trained with the first dataset.